Analyze distribution of simulation execution time among model components

-On the Debug tab, select Performance Advisor > Simulink Profiler.
+Simulink® Toolstrip: On the Debug tab, in the Performance section, click the Performance Advisor button arrow and select Simulink Profiler.

 This example shows how to use the Simulink Profiler to track down the source of a simulation slowdown in your model.

 This example uses a modified version of the

 sldemo_fuelsys_dd model, (the Modeling a Fault-Tolerant Fuel Control System example) model with a slowdown artificially inserted.